prosperhabada/personal-website/content/jobs/SOS-HOD/index.md

 * Oversee planning, teaching and learning within the department as well as monitoring the performance of students and teachers.

-* As a senior member of staff and a member of the Technology committee of the College I participate fully in the formulation and implementation of the school's policies.
+* As a member of staff and a member of the Technology committee of the College, participate in the formulation and implementation of the school's policies.